Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/www/what_we_achieved.md

 We think the best long term solution is adding an extra button, so the user can always wake the battery manually.
 This was unachievable in the short time scale of the project but the periodic sleep mode worked as a proof of concept, so it should be easy to impliment an extra button as an interrupt in the future.

+### Solar Detection

+- The microcontroller automatically switches the white LEDs to zero when sunlight is detected.

+- This minimises wasted power: it is unlikely the light will be needed when the sun is shining.

+- User can override this function by pressing the button, so they can force the lights to be on if required

 ## Cost Reduction
 ### Replacing coloured LEDs

-Replacing the 3 battery status LEDs with one single LED would reduce the cost We configured the pins so the RGB LED lit up, which is a useful step in the right direction.
+- Replacing the 3 battery status LEDs with one single LED would reduce the cost
+- We configured the pins so the RGB LED lit up, which is a useful step in the right direction.

 ![image](https://github.com/user-attachments/assets/962bd02d-dfdb-4951-8aaa-53aef2dadd6a)

 ![image](https://github.com/user-attachments/assets/3e46c980-7e0a-47e4-ad51-366d803d6a43)

- ### Mechanical
+# Mechanical
 - Produceable Case
   - Produced design that can easily be 3D printed
   - Produced files accesible to open source software with clear guidelines for modification [openscad_case](../../CAD/openscad_case)